ComPWA/pycompwa/doc/source/contribute.rst

 Commit conventions
 ^^^^^^^^^^^^^^^^^^

-* In the master branch, it should be possible to compile and test the framework **in each commit**.
+* In the main branch, it should be possible to compile and test the framework **in each commit**.
 In your own topic branches, it is recommended to commit frequently (WIP keyword), but `squash those commits
   <https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History>`_